andrew/ultimate-awesome/README.md

 - [awesome-jupyter-widgets](https://github.com/nicole-brewer/awesome-jupyter-widgets) - A curated list of awesome Jupyter widget packages and projects.
 - [awesome-product-submission-sites](https://github.com/ningshenlo/awesome-product-submission-sites) - This repository compiles numerous websites where you can submit your products, accompanied by essential explanations.
 It aims to assist your startup in gaining early exposure and dissemination for your innovative products.
 - [awesome-offensive-security-ai](https://github.com/ox01024/awesome-offensive-security-ai) - A curated list of outstanding offensive security AI work, papers, organizations, libraries, and benchmarks.
+- [oldschoolsitescatalogue](https://github.com/rarelygoeshere/oldschoolsitescatalogue) - A list of all the old-school sites I can find.
 - [awesome-diverse-captioning](https://github.com/RyanLiut/awesome-diverse-captioning) - Some papers about *diverse* image (a few videos) captioning.
 - [data-structures-in-open-source](https://github.com/sidthekidder/data-structures-in-open-source) - Data structures used in open source projects around the world.
 - [awesome-malware-resources](https://github.com/Sokow86/awesome-malware-resources) - Just another collection of links, tools, reports and other stuff.